USask-BINFO/SV-JIM/README.md

 SV-JIM requires genome assemblies from both a reference and query sample in FASTA format and a long-reads FASTQ file containing reads that belongs to query sample.
 The input genome assembly files must be pre-downloaded by the user and the path information must be updated in the configuration file prior to execution.
-Similarly, the read file can also be provided before execution; however, the pipeline also supports prefetching read data with SRATools based on the accession information added to the config file.
+Similarly, the read file can also be provided before execution; however, the pipeline also supports an optional workflow to prefetch read data with SRATools based on the accession information added to the config file.

 After execution, SV-JIM produces multiple SV result files in Variant Call Format (VCF), including the original outputs, intersections for specific tool combinations, and aggregated SV results on the basis of minimum supporting callers (Ex: minTwo or minThree).